A Bible Study by Jack Kelley

 According to E.W.
 Bullinger’s “Number In Scripture” the number 10 denotes a completeness of order.
 It implies that nothing is wanting; that the number and order are perfect; that the whole cycle is complete.
-The 10 servants and 10 minas indicate that before the Lord left He gave everyone necessary everything they needed to spread His Word through out the world.
+The ten servants and ten minas indicate that before the Lord left, He gave everyone necessary everything they needed to spread His Word through out the world.

 “But his subjects hated him and sent a delegation after him to say, ‘We don’t want this man to be our king.’
 (Luke 19:14)